 When he was brought before King James in London he wept, begged and pleaded for his life.
 He even promised to become a Catholic if his life was spared.
 It was no use; he was beheaded on Tower Hill in London on July 15th 1685.

 The bloodshed had only just started.
 The infamous Judge Jefffreys was sent by King James to Taunton to mete out justice to the rebels.
 The trials became known as the ‘Bloody Assize’ as more than 200 were hanged, drawn and quartered, and 800 transported to the West Indies to work on the sugar plantations.

-The cruelty and bloody aftermath of the Battle of Segemoor still haunts the memory of the West Country and stories of ghosts seen, and ghosts heard, abound still to this day.
+The cruelty and bloody aftermath of the Battle of Segemoor still haunts the memory of the West Country and stories of restless ghosts abound still to this day.

 Warwick Castle are now taking bookings for 2019, with overnight stays from just £108 for two adults and two children.
 More details at the link below.More Details